Get a property report and suburb profile for any property in West Ryde

 West Ryde demographics

 West Ryde, located in Sydney's Northern Suburbs, is a family-friendly area known for its convenient access to both the city and surrounding natural attractions.
 With a population of 13,171 and a median age of 37, the suburb is home to a diverse mix of families, professionals, and retirees.
-The median household income of $1983 per week reflects the area's comfortable living standards and appeal to middle-income earners.
+The median total household income of $1,983 per week reflects a comfortable standard of living, appealing to those seeking a balanced lifestyle.

 West Ryde infrastructure, key developments and investment opportunities